nvaws/labs/SAA-Lab01.md

 ### Activity 06 - Creating EC2 instances

-We are now going to create 2 EC2 instances.
-One each as MyAppServer and MyDBServer.
+We are now going to create an EC2 instance as MyAppServer.
 Let us switch to EC2 Dashboard now and click on Launch Instance.

 Creating the App Server